 To help you plan your time in Tulum, this guide will break down the town’s “must-sees” and top attractions by interest.

-Aldea Zama: South of the city is the quiet and residential neighbourhood of Aldea Zama.
+Aldea Zama: South of the city is the quiet and residential neighborhood of Aldea Zama.
 Perfect for families, Aldea Zama is nestled between the city and nature, and a short distance from all the town’s top attractions.

 Still not sure where to stay in Tulum?
 Don’t worry, we’ve got you covered, whether you’re backpacking around Mexico or you’re on the trip of a lifetime!

-5 Best Neighbourhoods to Stay in Tulum
+5 Best Neighborhoods to Stay in Tulum

 Are you looking to lounge on the beach and enjoy the sun, sand and surf?
 Perhaps you want to explore Tulum after dark?
 Or, maybe you’re interested in experiencing the historic, cultural and natural side of Tulum.
 All of these things are possible if you stay in the right area.